 The treasurer shall be appointed by the chairperson and confirmed by the members of the Council and shall perform all duties as listed above

 The treasurer position may be held by either a General or Affiliate member of the Council.

+Section V OFC Liaison

+The OFC Liaison will represent the OFC during BAC meetings and other committees where appropriate.
+This is a three-year term with an additional two years approved by OFC membership.

+He/she/they may be requested by Chair to represent the Council at other conferences and ceremonies to which the Council has been invited and should have representation

+He/she/they will report back to the Chair and committee on relevant details and items requiring action by the council.

 ARTICLE VI TERM OF OFFICE

 The chairperson and the vice chairperson each shall serve for one (1) year.
 At the end of one (1) year the vice chairperson will succeed the chairperson and a new vice chairperson will be elected by the Council.
 Secretary and treasurer terms will be two years with staggered service.
+The Liaison will serve a three-year term with two additional years approved by the council during annual business meetings.
 Term of office shall run from July through June.

 ARTICE VII AMENDMENTS